PRETgroup/goFB/docs/TFB/spec.md

 }
 ```

-## EFB v2 example
+## PFB v2 example

 Here's an example:
 ```
-enforcerFB AEIEnforcer;
+policyFB AEIPolicy;

-interface of AEIEnforcer {
+interface of AEIPolicy {
-	enforce in event AS, VS; //in here means that they're going from PLANT to CONTROLLER enforce out event AP, VP;//out here means that they're going from CONTROLLER to PLANT
+	in event AS, VS; //in here means that they're going from PLANT to CONTROLLER out event AP, VP;//out here means that they're going from CONTROLLER to PLANT

 	in ulint AEI_ns default 900000000;

-	in event current_ns_change;
-	in ulint current_ns with current_ns_change;
 }

 architecture of AEIEnforcer {
 	internals {
-		ulint tAEI;
-	}
+		dtimer tAEI; //DTIMER increases in DISCRETE TIME continuously }

 	//P3: AS or AP must be true within AEI after a ventricular event VS or VP.